Things to do in Falmouth

 Three Red Arrows flying over Falmouth harbour during Falmouth Week, leaving colourful streams in their wake

 Falmouth is host to a plethora of amazing festivals throughout the year, both on and off the water.
-As well as the big favourites such as the oh-so-Cornish Sea Shanty Festival in June, Falmouth Week (the south west’s largest sailing regatta) at the beginning of August, the Tall Ships Race at the end of August and autumn favourite Falmouth Oyster Festival in October, there’s some smaller, equally fun fests too.
+As well as the big favourites such as the oh-so-Cornish Sea Shanty Festival in June, Falmouth Week (the south west’s largest sailing regatta) at the beginning of August, and the Tall Ships Race at the end of August, there’s some smaller, equally fun fests too.

 In March, the Spring Flower Festival, which has been running since 1910, always gets a green thumbs up, while the annual Food Festival in May brings all sorts of tasty treats.
 Alternatively, the Castle 2 Castle Swim takes place in June and sees swimmers make their way from Pendennis Castle to St Mawes Castle in an invigorating, 1-mile swim across open water that raises money for the RNLI.
 The bigger events are very popular, so it’s best to book your holiday cottage in south Cornwall well in advance.